Frequently Asked Questions

 A six-pack charter is a charter on an uninspected vessel that carries up to six guests plus crew.
 An uninspected vessel can be any size but has not gone through the US Coast Guard inspection process which is quite laborious and expensive.
 The uninspected vessel is not necessarily unsafe but has not officially met all the Coast Guard requirements and passed the rigorous inspection.

-Yes.
-We have a comfortable and clean enclosed restroom on our boat.
+Yes!!
+Ladies, feel secure--we have a comfortable and clean enclosed restroom on our boat.
+Gentlemen will be ask to pee off the back of the boat.

 We fish out of Nawiliwili Small Boat Harbor so distance from the harbor depends on where you’re staying.
 For instance, it will take you about 20 minutes to get to the Boat Harbor from the south side (Poipu) area and 50 minutes from the north shore (Princeville) area.
 If you are arriving via a cruise ship it’s just a short 5-minute drive or a 20-minute walk to the Small Boat Harbor.
 Click here for map/directions.